-Keep the ingredients on hand and you'll always be ready to prepare desserts for unexpected guests.
-This fruit strudel recipe is particularly good with a cherry filling, but you can easily swap in a seasonal fruit—try it with apple in the fall or blueberry in the summer months.
+Keep the ingredients on hand and you'll always have a quick snack to prepare for unexpected guests.
+This fruit strudel recipe is particularly good with cherry filling but try it with apple, blueberry or raspberry filling.

-On a smooth surface lightly dusted with flour, unfold puff pastry sheets and roll them out to a rectangle that measures 12-by-10 inches.
+On a smooth surface, lightly dusted with flour, unfold puff pastry sheets and roll them out to a rectangle, about 12 x 10 inches.

-In a small bowl, whisk together the egg and 1 tablespoon water to make an egg wash.
-Set aside.
+In a small bowl, whisk together the egg and 1 tablespoon water to make an egg wash and set aside.

 Dock the other pieces of pastry and place each on top of the fruit-covered pastry, pressing firmly along the edges to seal.
 Brush egg wash over each pastry.

-While pastry is baking, place the confectioners sugar in a small bowl.
+While pastry is baking, place the confectioners' sugar in a small bowl.
 In a measuring cup, combine the milk and vanilla.
 Drizzle the milk mixture gradually into the sugar, whisking with a fork or a small whisk.
-Add just enough milk to make an icing that forms thick ribbons when you let it drip off the fork or whisk.
+Add just enough milk to make a thick icing that forms thick ribbons when you let it drip off the fork or whisk.